Every Breath Is Mine To Take

 “Yeah, fuck the rules, Seth, c’mon!
 Let’s spring him outta this place and get him back to the apartment.”

 “What apartment?”
-Anarchy asked.
+Anarchy asked, stopping short and looking back over at her.
 “I don’t—I dunno if I OD’d behind one or something but I don’t live there—”

 Athena laughed.
 “No, no!
 Our apartment.”